22 West 35th Street, Suite 201

 PIQE’s Headquarters (HQ) is located in the San Diego area, where PIQE’s work first began back in 1987.
 At HQ, the team is responsible for the support, administration, and oversight of PIQE’s 10 regional offices in California and work outside of California.

-David Valladolid – President / CEO
+Gloria Corral – President and CEO

 Patricia Mayer – Vice President of Program Development

 As Vice President of Program Development, Patricia Ochoa-Mayer is responsible for monitoring the overall quality of PIQE’s programs at each of the 10 regional offices in California.
 She leads a team of PIQE Professional Development Trainers and Curriculum Writers.
 Having worked at PIQE for the past 28 years, Ms. Ochoa-Mayer collaborated with PIQE co-founder Dr. Alberto Ochoa in the design of PIQE’s signature program curriculum.
 She has overseen the development of all PIQE programs and has been instrumental in expanding PIQE’s Parent Engagement Program across the nation and internationally through the Best Practices Licensing Agreements.
 She has personally trained staff in thirty-three districts in Montana, Minnesota, Washington, Wisconsin, Maryland, New Mexico, Texas, Arizona, Ohio, and Mexico.